 Salvador Navarrete and the Architecture of Noise

-Sega Bodega is the project of Salvador Navarrete, a London-based producer, visual artist, and designer whose reputation was built largely behind the scenes — producing for Shygirl, working within the extended network of artists connected to Dazed and the harder edge of UK club culture — before Harold arrived in 2022 and reframed everything.
+Sega Bodega is the project of Salvador Navarrete, a London-based producer, visual artist, and designer whose reputation was built largely behind the scenes, producing for Shygirl, working within the extended network of artists connected to Dazed and the harder edge of UK club culture, before Harold arrived in 2022 and reframed everything.

 Harold is not an easy record.
-It doesn't offer obvious entry points.
+It does not offer obvious entry points.
 It begins mid-thought and ends mid-sentence, and the spaces between tracks feel less like breaks and more like the sound pressure dropping before something lands.
 To ask "who is Harold" is to ask the right question and expect no clean answer.

 The Album as Character Study

 What makes Harold work is the discipline underneath the apparent chaos.
 Every abrasive texture, every wall of distorted sound, serves a compositional purpose.
-Navarrete understands that maximalism is not the same as excess — the album is dense but never bloated, confrontational but never gratuitous.
+Navarrete understands that maximalism is not the same as excess, the album is dense but never bloated, confrontational but never gratuitous.

 Production Language